datasci611/bios611-projects-fall-2019-monicaeb/Project 3/README.md

 * report.Rmd is the Rmarkdown file used to create the report.
 This script depends on plots.R and eda.ipynb to compile.

 #### Make and Docker
-To recreate this analysis and report, make and docker facilitate workflow and ensure use of the correct R and python packages.
+To recreate this analysis and report, a [makefile]() and [docker file]() are available to manage workflow and ensure use of the correct R and python packages.